-

 The norovirus outbreak had predominant symptoms of vomiting and diarrhea, according to the CDC.

-The crew collected stool specimens and isolated ill passengers and crew, the CDC said.
+The crew collected stool specimens and isolated ill passengers and crew members, the CDC said.

-Days after pushing off out of Fort Lauderdale on Feb.
+Days after it push off out of Fort Lauderdale on Feb.
 2, 169 people were reported ill on board.

 Source link